arstnei0/civetman/README.md

     <p>Use <a href="https://civet.dev/">Civet</a> in any project.</p>
 </div>

-Civet is not working with many different bundlers?
+Civet not working?
 Bad integration with pure TypeScript files?
 No problem!

 ## Usage